rta-pipe/RTAlib/README.md

 * Create script to initialize db and test environment --> TODO <--
 * Fill in the configuration file's fields.

-The setup.py script will install the required dependencies: mysql-connector and redis for the production environment, astropy, matplotlib, ... for the testing environment.
-(TODO production - development separation)

 ## Configuration options
 ```